jjak0b/ansible_farm/README.md

     - tasks or vars files, ... specific *fedora_36* platforms but any target
 - tasks or vars files, ... generic for any platform and target which file does not exists with a specific `import_path` sub path

-This is useful when some dependencies have different alias in some platform's packets manager, or user needs "ad hoc" tasks/vars for some others use cases.
+The `import_path` is useful when some dependencies have different alias in some platform's packets manager, or user needs "ad hoc" tasks/vars for some others use cases.

 Requirements
 ------------